borntofrappe/Practice-Front-End-Web-Development/React SVG Watch/README.md

 Additionally, as one tabs over to another page, the elements are not transitioned until the tab is switched back.
 It is entertaining, but unexpected.
 I might find a solution experimenting a bit more, but this project is considered good and done.

 Pretty nifty watch.

+### Final Update

+I was still thinking about the issue the day after, so after a bit of thinking, I came up with a solution.
+It is not the most elegant fix, but it works far better than adding and removing a transition on the 359 degree threshold.

+Simply put, through `state` I keep track of the number of times the hands and the marker go around the clock and increment the rotation by a matching number of turns.
+Instead of going back to 0 degrees, I rotate the hands and the marker 360, then 361 and so forth and so on.